About Jobs

 An instance is a single run of a job or pipeline in a project.
 The execution information and logs of all instances are saved on your platform.

-Whenever you run a job, a new instance of that job is created.
-All instances are saved and remain accessible: they are listed on the right side of the page (1).
-You can view the information of an instance by selecting it in the list.
+Each time you run a job, you create a new instance of it.
+All instances are saved and remain accessible.
+They are listed on the right side of the page (1).
+You can see their information by selecting them in the list.
+You can also delete instances from this list.

 By default, the page opens on the last executed instance of the selected job.

-The first part of the page (2) provides general information about the instance of the job, such as the instance number (specified by #001 in the title), its execution status, the start and end times, the duration, the version of the job used, and the external connection if it is an external job.
+The first part of the page (2) gives general information on the job instance, such as the instance number (specified by #001 in the title), execution details, such as the status, start date and author, and end time.
+It also indicates the job version used, and the external connection if it is an external job.

-For external jobs, you can choose to display the External Connection Logs alone or simultaneously with the Saagie Logs.
+• For external jobs, you can choose to view and download the External Connection Logs alone or simultaneously with the Saagie Logs.

 • Hover over the legend to see on which node the job has been executed.

-• Select a range on the graph to zoom in on the selected part of the line.
-Click close Reset range to display the entire graph again.
+• Select a range on the graph, or the timeline to zoom in on the selection.
+Click close Reset range to display all details again.

 Versions Page

 The The "Versions" page icon is a folder with an arrow pointing up.
-Versions page provides information about the current version of the job, but also keeps track of its previous versions.
+Versions page gives information on the version of your job.
+It also keeps track of all previous versions.

 What is a version?

 A version is a single iteration of a job, pipeline, or app.
-Each new update is stored as a version, enabling you to roll back to previous iterations and keep track of successive changes.
+Each new upgrade is stored as a version, so you can roll back to previous iterations and keep track of the changes that have been made.

-Whenever you upgrade a job (1), a new version of that job is created and automatically defined as the Current Badge for the "Current" status version.
+Each time you upgrade a job, you create a new version of it.
+This version is automatically defined as the Current Badge for the "Current" status version.

-All versions are saved and remain accessible: they are listed on the right side of the page (2).
-You can view the information of a version by selecting it in the list.
+All versions are saved and remain accessible.
+They are listed on the right side of the page (1), and you can see the information of a version by selecting it in the list.
+You can also delete versions from this list.

-You can switch back and forth between versions as required by selecting a version from the list and clicking Rollback to this version (3).
-This action of rolling back to another version of the job will make the selected version the new Current Badge for the "Current" status version.
+You can switch back and forth between versions by selecting a version from the list and clicking Rollback to this version (2).
+The selected version then becomes the new Current Badge for the "Current" status version.

-Select a version from the list and click Set as major version (4) to label the version as Major version.
-Sparks will appear in front of the major version.
-Similarly, click Unset as a major version to remove the label from a version.
+You can define a version as major to highlight the most stable job version.
+Select a version from the list and click Set as major version (3).
+The version appears with the Major version label and sparks in front of its line.
+Click Unset as a major version to remove the label from a version.

 Screenshot of the "Versions" page of a job.

-The first part of the page (5) provides general information about the version, such as the release note, the creation date and creator, and the runtime context.
+The first part of the page (4) gives general information on the version, such as the release note, creation date and creator, and execution context.

-The second part of the page (6) display:
+The second part of the page (5) displays:

 See also